 Value in Its Class

-The Tiguan doesn't make a lot of sense in terms of fuel economy and cargo, but where VW's logic really falters is price.
-At $25,860 including destination, it sits at the top of the compact SUV class despite delivering less of almost everything.
-With a new model coming soon, Tiguan shoppers should put on the brakes.
+The Tiguan doesn’t make a lot of sense in terms of fuel economy and cargo, but where VW’s logic really falters is price.
+At $25,860 including destination, the base price sits at the top of the compact SUV class despite delivering less of almost everything and no top-of-the-line features.
+With a new model coming soon, Volkswagen Tiguan shoppers should put on the brakes.